 - Trauma, injury or surgery to the legs

 CVI can be life-threatening if not treated and can lead to more serious conditions such as deep vein thrombosis and pulmonary embolism.
+This is why it’s important to schedule a screening at your local vein clinic if you see any signs of a problematic leg ulcer, as these could show signs of CVI.
 Most patients have no symptoms of CVI, so if you experience any of these symptoms, you should see a vein specialist right away:

 - Leg or ankle swelling